nikhilm/uvbook/source/multiple.rst

 6. The callback for this async handler simply closes the handler itself, the new loop's refcount drops to zero, `uv_run()` returns and the worker thread can continue.

-Numerically it's one step extra, but the approach suited `node-taglib` well because it made the code more symmetrical and explicit.